 The Maidenhead Heritage Centre and ATA exhibition and archive is an ‘accredited museum’ which explores and explains the history of Maidenhead and its surroundings, including the Air Transport Auxiliary (ATA), which was headquartered at White Waltham airfield during World War II.
 It is normally open from Tuesday to Saturday, with special opening hours around Christmas and New Year – see NEWS page.
 Apart from two part-time paid staff, the museum is run entirely by volunteers.

 The mission of the centre is to preserve and celebrate the area’s heritage for the benefit of present and future generations.

-We are a charity organisation (Charity Registration No. 1045746) operated mainly by volunteers.
-The Trustees and the Management Committee set the direction for the organisation.
+We are a charity organisation (Charity Registration No. 1193240) called The Centre for Maidenhead Heritage.
+The Trustees set the direction for the museum.

 Here is our Collections Development Policy.